 - If you’re just making a loaf of bread or some rolls to go with dinner, try adding 1 t. of basil for an Italian bread flavor.

-Makes about 20-30 rolls, depending on the size.
-A little smaller than a tennis ball makes 20 that fit well in an 11×14 pan.
-Golf ball size make more like 30.
+Makes about 20-30 rolls, about golf-ball size, which fits well into an 11×14 pan.
 They rise to much bigger though, obviously.

 Now you have many options for what you can do with this dough:

 - Loaf of bread: instead of using the basic dough setting mentioned above, you could use a regular setting and just let it bake in your bread maker.
-Or put your dough into a greased bread pan, let rise, and bake at 350* until golden brown.
+OR shape your dough into a loaf-size and put the dough into a greased bread pan, let rise, and bake at 350* until golden brown.

-- Cinnamon rolls: when the dough beeps done, or when you know it is well-kneaded, roll it out onto a lightly floured countertop.
-Spread/sprinkle over the top: 1 stick of melted butter, real maple sugar (or maple syrup or brown sugar) and plenty of cinnamon (I just use enough of each to sprinkle over all the dough, which I spread out to about 18″ around).
+- Cinnamon rolls: when the dough beeps done, or when it is well-kneaded, roll it out onto a lightly floured countertop.
+Spread/sprinkle over the top: 1 stick of melted butter, maple syrup or palm/coconut sugar and plenty of cinnamon (I just use enough of each to sprinkle over all the dough, which I spread out to about 18″ around).
 Start at one edge and carefully roll it up.
 Slice into about 3/4″ sections and place them into a buttered baking dish.
 Let rise 2-3 hours, more or less depending on your yeast and room temp.
 Bake 15-20 minutes or until golden in 350* oven.
 If you want them to be extra dreamy you can put more melted butter, sugar, cinnamon, and crispy nuts in the bottom of the pan before you put the rolls in, let them rise and bake.
 When they’re done, invert them onto a platter.
 YUM.

-- Homemade dinner rolls: when dough beeps done, grab small handfuls of dough (I usually make them between golf ball and tennis ball size), roll it in your hands, and place on a buttered cookie sheet a couple inches apart.
+- Homemade dinner rolls: grab small handfuls of dough (I usually make them between golf ball and tennis ball size), roll it in your hands, and place on a buttered cookie sheet a couple inches apart.
 Let rise, then bake in 350* oven 15-20 minutes or until golden.
-I run a stick of butter over the top when they come out and also serve with even more butter (organic, pastured butter — from grass fed cows — if possible) so all the nutrients in your meal can be better absorbed.
+I run a stick of butter over the top when they come out and also serve with even more butter (again, organic, pastured butter from grass fed cows — if possible) so all the nutrients in your meal can be better absorbed.

 - Homemade buns: Hotdog, hamburger, whatever – just follow directions in #3 above, and shape your dough however you want to, remembering it will rise some.
 This recipe makes 8 big hamburger buns.
-I make them a little smaller than a store-bought bun, and flatten it a little before I let is rise, so it’s more like a burger bun shape.
-When they’re a good height (you’ll know), bake at 350* until golden (about 15 minutes).
+I make them sort of tall so you can slice them in half once they rise.
+When they’re a good height and have risen to about the size you want them to be when you eat them, bake at 350* until golden (about 15 minutes).

 - You could also try this homemade breadstick recipe.